 Income and expense items expressed in foreign currencies are converted into euros according to the exchange rate on the transaction date; Payables, receivables, cash balances in foreign currency are translated at year-end exchange rates.
-Translation differences resulting from the measurement of payables and receivables in foreign currency are recorded in the accrual accounts under assets in the case of an unrealized foreign exchange loss and a liability or in the case of an unrealized foreign exchange losses;
+Translation differences resulting from the measurement of payables and receivables in foreign currency are recorded in the accrual accounts under assets in the case of an unrealized foreign exchange loss and a liability or in the case of an unrealized foreign exchange gain.
+Provisions for contingencies are recorded for hedged foreign exchange losses;